lukasmasuch/streamlit-pydantic/README.md

 > [!TIP]
 > The linting and formatting is using [ruff](https://github.com/astral-sh/ruff) and
 > type-checking is done with [mypy](https://github.com/python/mypy).
 You can use
-> the ruff and mypy extensions of your IDE to run these checks during development.
+> the ruff and mypy extensions of your IDE to automatically run these checks
+> during development.

 Format the code: